jupyterlab-contrib/jupyter-videochat/README.md

 ## Troubleshoot

-> If the Jitsi frame actually loads, the [Jitsi Handbook] is the best source for more
+> If the Jitsi frame actually loads, the [Jitsi Handbook][jitsi-handbook] is the best
-> help.
+> source for more help.

 ### I see the Lab UI, but the video chat IFrame doesn't load